-The first change was the Jain religious order or Sanghas’ into two branches namely Swetpat also spelled as Swetambar, Shvetambara or Shwetambar being one of them.
-The other being the Digambara also known as skyclad.
-Shwetambar means dressed in white or “white-clad”, and refers to its personnels practice of wearing white clothes, which sets it apart from the Digambara branch.
+The first change was the Jain religious order or Sanghas’ into two branches namely Swetpat also spelled as Swetambar, Shvetambara, or Shwetambar being one of them.
+The other is the Digambara also known as skyclad.
+Shwetambar means dressed in white or “white-clad”, and refers to its personnel practice of wearing white clothes, which sets it apart from the Digambara branch.
 Digambara Jains, whose ascetic practitioners go naked.
-But, swetambar, unlike Digambars, do not believe that ascetics should practice nudity and a significant majority of Jains are Svetambaras.
-The Digambara and Svetambara branches have had historical differences ranging from their dress code, to their temples and iconography.
-The attitude towards Jain nuns, their legends and the Jain texts which they consider as important.
+But, swetambar, unlike Digambars, do not believe that ascetics should practice nudity, and a significant majority of Jains are Svetambaras.
+The Digambara and Svetambara branches have had historical differences ranging from their dress code to their temples and iconography.
+The attitude towards Jain nuns, their legends, and the Jain texts which they consider as important.

 Digambara monks are very strict and cherish the virtue of non-attachment and non-possession of any material goods.
-Digambara Monks carry a Picchi ( broom made of fallen peacock feathers to remove even the smallest life, thus saving the life of insects in their path or before they sit), Digambara literature can be traced to the 1st-millennium CE, with the oldest surviving sacred text Satkhandagama of Dharasena (Mudbidri manuscripts) of mid second century.
-One of the most important scholar and monk of the Digambara tradition was Kundakunda.
+Digambara Monks carry a Picchi ( broom made of fallen peacock feathers to remove even the smallest life, thus saving the life of insects in their path or before they sit), Digambara literature can be traced to the 1st-millennium CE, with the oldest surviving sacred text Satkhandagama of Dharasena (Mudbidri manuscripts) of mid-second century.
+One of the most important scholars and monks of the Digambara tradition was Kundakunda.

 The Svetambaras and Digambaras disagree on the starting of the Svetambara branch in Jainism.
-According to Svetambaras, they are the original followers of Mahavir, and Digambaras arose around 609 years after the death of Mahavir i.e about 1st-century CE.
+According to Svetambaras, they are the original followers of Mahavir, and Digambaras arose around 609 years after the death of Mahavir i.e about 1st century CE.
 A person named Sivabhuti who became a Jain monk, after a fight at home is accused of starting the Digambara Jain branch, what Svetambara tradition calls as “eight concealments” of rejecting Jain texts preserved by the Svetambar tradition.
-They call it a misunderstanding of Jain ideology especially including those related to nuns and clothes.
-Whereas, Digambaras’ consider them as original followers of Mahavira and Svetambara tradition came later during the time of Bhadrabahu.
+They call it a misunderstanding of Jain ideology, especially those related to nuns and clothes.
+Whereas, Digambaras’ consider the original followers of Mahavira and Svetambara traditions came later during the time of Bhadrabahu.
 When speaking about Mahavir Jayanti, regardless of the swetambara or digambara whichever tradition one follows for both sects this day holds a very important significance.